 Menus are a hymn to quality ingredients, citing use of local seafood, dry-aged local meats, free-range pork and Thornhill duck, award-winning cheeses; similarly, the ingredients of the dishes themselves are described in detail, all of which is interesting and confidence-inspiring.

-At the time of going to press a new head chef is due to be appointed, but the house style is modern classic, with a strong Irish twist, and a separate vegetarian menu is offered, and also an early dinner menu, which is very good value.
+The house style is modern classic, with a strong Irish twist, and a separate vegetarian menu is offered, and also an early dinner menu, which is very good value.

 An informative, well chosen wine list includes tasting notes and a good choice of wines by the glass.